Singapore Patent Application Guide

 For each applicant who is an individual (natural person):

 For each applicant which is a corporate body (legal person):

 - registered address of the applicant

 - state of incorporation of the applicant (US corporate entities)

 - country of incorporation of the applicant

-Where the applicant is a US corporate entity, IPOS asks us to provide the State of Incorporation (e.g., Delaware) of each of them, but has recently made the supply of this information optional.
-If you have the information on the State of Incorporation available to you, please send it to us with your instructions.
+Where the applicant is a US corporate entity, IPOS asks us to provide the State of Incorporation (e.g., Delaware) of the applicant.
+Please make sure you let us have this information.

 4. Inventor Details